Subsidies in VAT

-The turnover tax practice is regularly confronted with the phenomenon of “subsidies”.
-When income is received under the heading of subsidy, interesting questions arise with regard to the levying of turnover tax, also known as value added tax (VAT) (* 1).
-Reason enough to dedicate a blog to this topic.
+The sales tax practice is regularly confronted with the phenomenon of “subsidies”.
+When income under the heading of subsidy is received, interesting questions arise with regard to the composition of turnover tax, also known as value-added tax (VAT) (* 1).
+This is reason enough to dedicate a blog to this topic.

-First of all, the question arises whether subsidy funds received by an entrepreneur are subject to the levy of turnover tax (* 2).
-Your gut feeling may say that subsidies should not be taxed with VAT because they are often provided from idealistic motives.
-From a VAT perspective, however, it is decisive whether the subsidy provision can be regarded as compensation for the services provided by the subsidy recipient.
-If this is the case, then there is a taxable subsidy.
-Untaxed subsidies are not considered as compensation for an activity because they are not directly related to a taxable (taxable or exempt) taxable person’s taxable income.
+First of all, the question arises whether subsidies received by an entrepreneur are subject to sales tax (* 2).
+Your gut feeling may say that subsidies should not be taxed with VAT, because they are often provided for idealistic reasons.
+From a VAT point of view, however, the decisive factor is whether the granting of subsidies can be regarded as compensation for services provided by the subsidy recipient.
+If this is the case, this is a taxable subsidy.
+Taxable subsidies are not regarded as compensation for an activity because they are not directly related to a taxable benefit (taxed or exempt) from a taxable person.

-It is the variety of subsidy types (* 3) that makes the question raised above often difficult to answer.
-In national and European fiscal jurisprudence this issue has therefore been discussed several times.
-Despite this stream of jurisprudence, it appears that the VAT qualification of subsidies remains a difficult affair in some situations.
+It is the variety of grant types (* 3) that makes the question raised above often difficult to answer.
+This issue has therefore been discussed several times in national and European tax case law.
+Despite this stream of case law, it appears that the VAT qualification of subsidies remains a difficult issue in some situations.

-1. Is the subsidized company regarded as an entrepreneur within the meaning of turnover tax?
+Is the subsidized classified as an entrepreneur within the meaning of turnover tax?

-2. Is the received subsidy directly related to the performance of the subsidy recipient?
+Is the grant received directly related to the performance of the grant recipient?

-3. Does the activity of the subsidized lead to the consumption of this performance by the subsidy provider or an identifiable third party?
+Does the activity of the subsidized result in the consumption of this service by the grant provider or an identifiable third party?

-If these three questions must all be answered in the affirmative, then it can be concluded that there is a taxable subsidy for VAT.
+If all three questions need to be answered in the affirmative, it can be concluded that there is a taxable subsidy for VAT.

-Subsidies are often untaxed for VAT.
-However, if the subsidy constitutes compensation for a benefit, VAT may be due on it.
-The Tax and Customs Administration increasingly checks for subsidies.
+Subsidies are often tax-exempt from VAT.
+However, if the grant is the fee for a service, VAT may be due.
+The Tax and Customs Administration increasingly checks for subsidies. ~ Benny Bouwman

-In addition to the discussion about the taxability of subsidy receipts, the VAT country has been struggling for years with the question whether the receipt of a subsidy affects the right to deduct input tax.
-With input tax we mean the VAT that entrepreneurs will be charged by other entrepreneurs in respect of deliveries or services rendered to them.
+In addition to the discussion about the taxability of subsidy receipts, the VAT country has long struggled with the question of whether the receipt of a subsidy affects the right to deduct input tax.
+By input tax, we mean the VAT that entrepreneurs are charged by other entrepreneurs in respect of supplies or services rendered to them.
 In principle, the right to deduct input tax has two limits.
-First of all, the VAT on costs incurred for transactions that fall outside the scope of the turnover tax (non-economic activities) cannot be deducted.
-In addition, when costs are incurred for exempted services, the input tax that is levied on them is not eligible for deduction.
-There is therefore only the right to deduct input tax in so far as the goods and services in respect of which VAT has been charged are used by an entrepreneur for taxed economic activities.
+First of all, the VAT on costs incurred for transactions that fall outside the scope of turnover tax (non-economic activities) cannot be deducted.
+In addition, if costs are incurred for exempt services, the input tax on them is not eligible for deduction.
+Henceforth that there’s only a right to deduct input tax insofar as the goods and services in respect of which VAT has been charged are used by an entrepreneur for taxed economic activities.

-When an entrepreneur incurs costs that are not fully attributable to his economic activities, but also (partly) relates to the non-economic activities, we are confronted with a problem for which European (* 4) and national legislation (* 5 ) no solution is provided.
-In order to determine the right of deduction of the entrepreneur, in those cases a division of the input tax must be made between the economic and non-economic transactions to which they relate.
-We then get bogged down in the fog-covered problems of the “pre pro rata”.
+When an entrepreneur incurs costs that are not fully attributable to his economic activities, but also (partly) relate to the non-economic activities, we are confronted with a problem for which European (* 4) and national legislation (* 5) ) no solution can be provided.
+In such cases, in order to determine the entrepreneur’s right to deduct, a split of the input tax must be made between the economic and non-economic transactions to which they relate.
+We then get bogged down in the fog-covered problem of the “pre pro-rata”.
 A complicated term, with an equally complex elaboration.
-It therefore goes too far to explain this system here.
-What you need to keep in mind is that the receipt of an non- taxable subsidy can have adverse consequences for the right to deduct the VAT charged to the subsidy recipient by other traders in respect of purchased deliveries or services.
+What you should keep in mind is that receiving a tax-exempt subsidy may have an adverse effect on the right to deduct the VAT charged to the subsidy recipient by other entrepreneurs in respect of purchased supplies or services.

 Summary, and what do I give you?

-The problem regarding the VAT treatment of subsidies is therefore twofold.
-On the one hand, the question is to what extent subsidies are subject to the levying of VAT.
-On the other hand, it is unclear whether and to what extent the receipt of a subsidy affects the right to deduct input tax from an entrepreneur.
+The problem of the VAT treatment of subsidies is therefore twofold.
+On the one hand, the question is to what extent subsidies are subject to VAT.
+On the other hand, it is unclear whether and to what extent the receipt of a subsidy affects the entrepreneur’s right to deduct input tax.

-Subsidies are often untaxed for VAT.
-However, if the subsidy constitutes compensation for a benefit, VAT may be due on it.
+Subsidies are often tax-exempt from VAT.
+However, if the grant is the fee for a service, VAT may be due.
 The Tax and Customs Administration increasingly checks for subsidies.
-A tendency is noticeable in which the Tax Authorities more readily assert that there is a VAT-taxable allowance and therefore postpone VAT.
-In order not to create unpleasant surprises, it is advisable to assess the subsidy on its VAT merits before or during the subsidy application.
-Any VAT risk can then be signaled in time.
+Often, situations have happened in which the Tax and Customs Administration takes the position more quickly that there is a VAT taxable reimbursement and therefore has VAT.
+In order not to be faced with unpleasant surprises, it is advisable to assess the subsidy on its VAT merits before or during the subsidy application.
+A possible VAT risk can then be identified in time.

-Entrepreneurs will normally be pleased if they ultimately succeed in loosening subsidy funds from the government.
-However, if the Tax Authorities subsequently take the view that the subsidy is the equivalent for a non-economic activity, this happiness will partly be blurred if it appears that the receipt of the subsidy has a restrictive effect on the right to deduct input tax. .
-The subsidy seems to have passed its target, because the intended financial advantage disappears like snow in the sun.
-The VAT that cannot be deducted is a cost item for the subsidized entrepreneur.
+Entrepreneurs will normally be delighted if they eventually succeed in securing subsidies from the government.
+However, if the Tax and Customs Administration subsequently takes the view that the subsidy is the equivalent of a non-economic activity, this joy will partly fade if it appears that the receipt of the subsidy has a limiting effect on the right to deduct input tax.
+The subsidy then seems to miss its target, because the intended financial benefit disappears like snow in the sun.
+After all, the VAT that cannot be deducted constitutes a cost item for the subsidized entrepreneur.

-If this is the case, the towel should not be thrown into the ring in advance.
-The fact that there are no clear rules for determining the right of deduction of an entrepreneur who performs both economic and non-economic activities, offers possibilities that a VAT specialist can rely on.
-It is quite possible that the subsidy recipient, in agreement with the tax authorities about his right to deduct, then still wins the boxing round!
+If this is the case, however, the towel should not be thrown in advance.
+The fact that there are no clear rules available to determine the deductible right of an entrepreneur who carries out both economic and non-economic activities offers opportunities that a VAT specialist can take advantage of.
+It is quite possible that the subsidy recipient will get out of the ring in coordination with the tax authorities regarding his right to deduct!

 W.B.
 Bouwman, MSc.

-1: In this publication the names VAT and sales tax are used interchangeably.
+In this publication, the terms VAT and sales tax are used interchangeably

-2: De facto, it is first necessary to assess whether the monetary provision qualifies as a subsidy at all.
-For the sake of simplicity, I leave out this review in this publication.
+De facto, it remains to be assessed whether the financial provision qualifies as a subsidy at all.
+For the sake of simplicity, I will not consider this review in this publication

-3: The following types of subsidies are often recognized for tax purposes: the operating subsidy, the budget subsidy, the price subsidy and the consumption subsidy.
+For tax purposes, the following types of subsidy are usually recognized: the operating subsidy, the budget subsidy, the price subsidy and the consumption subsidy